-ECoG and fMRI [15].
-For example, the purpose of ECoG is to localize a suspected seizure focus in the cerebral cortex for patients who are candidates for surgery.
+example, the purpose of ECoG is to localize a suspected seizure focus in the cerebral cortex for patients who are candidates for surgery.
 The decision of whether to remove or to leave a marginally active area of cortex intact elicits a wide range of opinions from clinicians.
 Although it is expensive and manpower intensive, ECoG remains the cardinal method for determining the anatomic site of seizure onset, yet even this method of direct recording is not always conclusive.
 When the seizures involve the medial temporal lobe or are associated with a demonstrable neoplastic process, surgery is successful in about 60-70% of cases.
-However, when the seizures are suggestive of extratemporal foci, or no lesion can be identified by MRI and fMRI, the success rate of surgical interventions drops precipitously to less than 50%.
-This poor cure rate for extra-temporal seizure implies that the current conceptualizations about the disorder are inadequate [16,17,18,27], and more accurate models of epileptic processes and better diagnostic procedures are needed.
+However, when the seizures are suggestive of extra-temporal foci, or no lesion can be identified by MRI and fMRI, the success rate of surgical interventions drops precipitously to less than 50%.
+This poor cure rate for extra-temporal seizure implies that the current conceptualizations about the disorder are inadequate [16-18], and more accurate models of epileptic processes and better diagnostic procedures are needed.
 As was mentioned earlier, functional holography might provide satisfactory solution to this need.

-To further test the general applicability of the method in collaboration with other researchers, a preliminary analysis of recorded spinal activity from lamprey was performed, of fMRI measurements of human brain activity and of DNA-microarrays measurements of gene-expression.
+To further test the general applicability of the method, preliminary analysis of recorded spinal activity from lamprey was performed, of fMRI measurements of human brain activity and of DNA-microarrays measurements of geneexpression.
 Again, hidden manifolds with simple geometrical and topological features are discovered.
 These results give rise to some intriguing questions.
 Although can not be ruled out, it is unlikely that they are just accidental.
 Assuming they are not, they can still be a consequence of some inherent artifact of the method itself.
-To test that this is not the case we applied the method to analyze the activity of simulated networks whose structure of synaptic connectivity and the nature of neurons (e.g. inhibitory vs. excitatory), are controlled [19,20].
-The method can identify for example the inhibitory neurons and the existence of sub-networks when the network is composed of overlapping ones.
-The efficiency of the method was also tested in comparison between modeled and real networks and found that it can identify additional self-regulation motives in the real ones.
+To test that this is not the case we applied the method to analyze the activity of simulated networks whose structure of synaptic connectivity and the nature of neurons (e.g., inhibitory vs. excitatory), are controlled [19, 20].
+The method can identify, for example, the inhibitory neurons and the existence of subnetworks when the network is composed of overlapping ones.
+The efficiency of the method was also tested in comparison between modeled and real networks and found that it can identify additional selfregulation motives in the real ones.

 Clearly, additional detailed tests of the method on a variety of systems are needed, but let assume that the discovered hidden causal manifolds are real rather than accidental or arbitrary.
 The most fundamental question then is why it is so effective.
 It is proposed that the reason is that the analysis is consistent with the manner in which the biological networks regulate their complex activity.
-In ref [21] it was shown that even for cultured neural networks the activity is self-regulated to operate at maximal complexity.
+In Ref .
+21 it was shown that even for cultured neural networks the activity is self-regulated to operate at maximal complexity.